HuuTrieu1999/user-login/README.md

 | user.PhoneNumber | string |                    |
 | user.Birthday    | string | format: yyyy-mm-dd |

-## How can the system server 100000 concurrent user?
+## How can the system serve 100000 concurrent user?

 * JWT - Stateless Authentication: the system uses JWT Authentication mechanism.
 It is a stateless Authentication so we can easily scale out the number of instance of our service.
 * Index: email/phone/username are indexed so that it makes the query faster.